-- " 78.
-(1) Any municipality that provides conventional transportation services shall consult with its municipal accessibility advisory committee, where one has been established in accordance with subsection 29 (1) or (2) of the Act, the public and persons with disabilities in the development of accessible design criteria to be considered in the construction, renovation or replacement of bus stops and shelters. - (2) Every municipality to which subsection (1) applies shall identify planning for accessible bus stops and shelters, including any steps that will be taken to meet the goal of accessible bus stops and shelters, in its accessibility plan required under Part I. - (3) Where a municipality has entered into arrangements with a person respecting the construction of bus stops and shelters in its jurisdiction, the municipality shall ensure that the person participates in the consultation and planning as described in subsections (1) and (2). - (4) Municipalities shall meet the requirements of this section by January 1, 2013."
+"78.
+(1) Any municipality that provides conventional transportation services shall consult with its municipal accessibility advisory committee, where one has been established in accordance with subsection 29 (1) or (2) of the Act, the public and persons with disabilities in the development of accessible design criteria to be considered in the construction, renovation or replacement of bus stops and shelters.

+(2) Every municipality to which subsection (1) applies shall identify planning for accessible bus stops and shelters, including any steps that will be taken to meet the goal of accessible bus stops and shelters, in its accessibility plan required under Part I.

+(3) Where a municipality has entered into arrangements with a person respecting the construction of bus stops and shelters in its jurisdiction, the municipality shall ensure that the person participates in the consultation and planning as described in subsections (1) and (2).

+(4) Municipalities shall meet the requirements of this section by January 1, 2013."

 The 2011 Transportation Accessibility Standard did not require any actual changes to existing transit stations or stops.
 It did not specify detailed accessibility requirements for new transit stations or stops.
-It left it to each municipality to reinvent the same accessibility wheel, at great cost to the public and great burden to people with disabilities across Ontario.
-The AODA's aim is to avoid such wasteful burdens, by setting province-wide accessibility standards that let obligated organizations know what they have to do. .
+It left it to each municipality to reinvent the same accessibility wheel.
+That duplication of effort in city after city is a huge and unnecessary waste of the public's money.
+It also imposes a great and unnecessary burden on people with disabilities across Ontario, to have to campaign in city after city for the same accessibility measures.
+The AODA's aim is to avoid such wasteful duplicative burdens, by setting province-wide accessibility standards that let obligated organizations know what they have to do. .